 The transport plan will involve keeping people on the rail network wherever possible, diverting many mainline services to Liverpool South Parkway and getting people to and from the city on the Merseyrail network.
 Where rail replacement buses are offered, every attempt has been made to procure the best quality buses.

-For phase 1 of the works the station will be closed either fully or partially for 22 days between 30th September 2017 and 22nd October 2017.
+For phase 1 of the works the station closed fully and then partially for 22 days between 30th September 2017 and 22nd October 2017.

 Key advice during these works is to;